 After you have approval from your doctor, what should you aim for?
 The US Department of Health and Human Services recommends these exercise guidelines to gain health benefits:

 To gain even more health benefits, the US Department of Health and Human Services recommends these weekly goals:

-Remember that it is okay if you exercise for just 10 minutes at a time!
+Remember that it is okay if you exercise for just 10 minutes at a time, spread throughout the day.